 Do We Qualify?

 For more information on the June 6 change and to find out whether your team qualifies for the extended funding, go to usac.org/rhc.
-For more information on whether telehealth is the right choice for your rural health clinic, request a demo and a Mend team member will be happy to walk you through how telehealth can improve access to care and reduce costs overall.
+For more information on whether telehealth and working with the best telemedicine companies is the right choice for your rural health clinic, request a demo and a Mend team member will be happy to walk you through how telehealth can improve access to care and reduce costs overall.